-- 3. Peel the EMI tape off the power inlet. - 4.
-Disconnect the power inlet-to-power supply cables and unlace the power inlet cable from beneath the chassis.
+4. Disconnect the AC power inlet cable from the power supply and unlace the power inlet cable from beneath the chassis..

-Replacing the AC Line Filter
+Replacing the AC Power Inlet

 - 1. Install the AC power inlet on the rear housing screw mounts with three self tapping screws.

 - 2. Install the power inlet ground cable to the chassis with a machine screw.

-- 3. Route the power inlet cable beneath the chassis as shown in the photo above, and connect it to the power supply.
+- 3. Route the power inlet cable beneath the chassis as shown and connect it to the power supply.

 - 4. Using EMI tape, securely tape the top and bottom edges of the AC power inlet to the rear housing.

 - 5. Replace the hard drive fan.

 - 6. Replace the logic board.

-- 7. Replace the optical board
+- 7. Replace the optical drive.

-- 8. Replace the hard drive.
+- 8. Replace the speakers.

-- 9. Replace the speakers.
+- 9. Replace the display panel.

-- 10. Replace the display panel.
+- 10. Reconnect the AirPort and Bluetooth antennas.

 - 11. Replace the lower EMI shield.

 - 12. Replace the front bezel.

 - 13. Replace the memory.

 - 14. Replace the memory access door.